-The settlers lives mainly consisted of harvesting coconuts, developing vegetables & fruit and of course sustaining themselves with fishing.
-In those days getting to Koh Tao required a dangerous boat ride from the nearby islands or the mainland, if and when the weather& seas permitted, but the population continued to increase progressively all the same, even when the easy life was hard and without a large amount reward.
+In the early days getting to KohTaorequired a treacherous boat journey from the main land or near by islands, if and when the weather& seas permitted but the population continued to grow firmly all the same, even when simple life was hard without much reward.

 The island of Koh Tao is one of the country's amazing tropical paradise.
 Blessed with golden beaches and hidden bays, visitors from many different countries come back every year to soak up the amazing Thai culture.

 From the first bamboo A-Frame huts on the beach for 20 Baht a night, to simple thatched bungalows, the local Thai families reacted quickly to this influx of back packers other wise known as Ferangs.